About the Teacher

 I have been flipping my classroom since 2011 and I am currently a huge fan of the EDpuzzle flipping website.
 I am an EDpuzzle certified coach and a Remind Connected Educator and certified trainer.
 Ask me about either!
 I love to talk about science education.
 I believe process oriented guided inquiry learning (POGIL) has been integral in my classroom as well as cooperative groups.
 Sharing ideas and best practices with others is so important to me.
 Please feel free to use anything I have on the website.
 Be aware that many of the resources are "borrowed" and modified to fit my instructional practices.

-In my free time I like to run, practice yoga, knit, crochet, bake, and play with my French Bulldog puppies Ozzie and Ellie :)
+In my free time I like to run, practice and teach yoga, knit, crochet, bake, and play with my French Bulldog puppies Ozzie and Ellie :)

 Recent Professional Development Adventures